sftcd/openssl/esnistuff/README.md

 - Re-merged with upstream.
 (20190313)

-- Started to look at ESNI-enabling [curl](curl.md) Paused that for a bit, now that draft-03 has landed (and someone else may be doing work on that I can re-use later).
+- Started to look at ESNI-enabling curl.
+Paused that for a bit, now that draft-03 has landed (and someone else may be doing work on that I can re-use later).
+(Later: @20190923 I deleted those curl notes as they're superseded.)

 - I took a look a building [wget](wget.md) with this but it seems like wget is a tad too far behind openssl upstream to make that easy and